ricsanfre/pi-cluster/docs/_docs/monitoring.md

 last_modified_at: "14-01-2025"
 ---

-Prometheus stack installation for kubernetes using Prometheus Operator can be streamlined using [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) project maintaned by the community.
+Prometheus stack installation for kubernetes using Prometheus Operator can be streamlined using [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) project maintained by the community.

 That project collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.